hksharma2004/leet-hint/README.md

 **AI-Powered LeetCode Problem Solving Assistant**

 LeetHint is a Chrome extension that provides intelligent, step-by-step hints for LeetCode problems using AI.
 Get personalized guidance to improve your problem-solving skills without spoiling the learning experience.
+Will look forward to add support for more models on this extension after 'deepseek/deepseek-chat-v3-0324:free'.

 ## Features